Research Snapshot

 - TimesFM 90-day: about 267.17

-- Model agreement: moderate, directionally bearish
+- Model agreement: moderate, directionally weaker

 The key point is that the new lower spot price still has room beneath it in the model stack.
-That keeps the burden of proof squarely on anyone still arguing for a fast bullish reset.
+That keeps the burden of proof squarely on anyone still arguing for a fast constructive reset.

 Current news context